ksims20/HTML-Button/README.md

 # HTML-Button
 This was my fourth project in my HTML design course.
-We made our own physical "button"
+We made our own physical "button" (I have a picture of it), and when you pressed the physical "button" it was act as a signal to the computer that the user pressed the spacebar key and it would activate something on the webpage.
+My button website was a small recreation of windows using photoshop/illustrator to create the looks.
+This was my first project to incorporate sound as well.